dylanpieper/chatalot/README.md

 ### Save and Resume

-If you interrupt chat processing (e.g., to check responses) or experience an error, you can call `process()` again to resume from the last saved chat or chunk:
+If you interrupt chat processing or experience an error, you can call `process()` again to resume from the last saved chat, which is cached in an `.rds` file:

 ``` r
 response <- chat$process(prompts, file = "chat.rds")